IanHeywood/plot_utils/README.md

 # 1) plot_ants.py

 Plot antenna positions from a MS. Converts lat,lon positions to UTM eastings and northings in metres, relative to a specified array centre.
 Only really works for MeerKAT at the moment.
+Requires https://pypi.python.org/pypi/utm

 ```
 Usage: plot_ants.py msname